 Optional-You can apply more Minwax marker if your lines aren’t defined enough.

-Step 6 Apply a generous coat of Polycrylic to protect the surface of your new whitewashed photo prop floor.
+- Apply a generous coat of Polycrylic to protect the surface of your new whitewashed floor photo prop.
 I used a chip brush to do this.

 I recently put a fresh coat of gray paint on the wall, you may have seen this vintage sewing cabinet in the post Vintage Sewing Cabinet Storage Cabinet.